uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_preprocessing.rst

 Adding a new Preprocessor class
 -------------------------------

-All preprocessing methods should be placed in the :py:mod:`~immuneML.preprocessing` package, and inherit the immuneML class :py:mod:`~immuneML.preprocessing.Preprocessor.Preprocessor`.
+All preprocessing classes should be placed in the :py:mod:`~immuneML.preprocessing` package, and inherit the immuneML class :py:mod:`~immuneML.preprocessing.Preprocessor.Preprocessor`.
 A filter is a special category of preprocessors which removes sequences or repertoires from the dataset.
 If your preprocessing is a filter, it should be placed in the :py:mod:`~immuneML.preprocessing.filters` package and